oughtinc/primer/chapters/tool-use/web-search.md

 ## Choosing better queries

-There's still something unsatisfying--we're directly searching for the question, but it could be better to let the model control what search terms we use.
-This is especially true for complex questions that we don't expect to get a full answer to through Google, like:
+There’s still something unsatisfying—we’re directly searching for the question, but it could be better to let the model control what search terms we use.
+This is especially true for complex questions that we don’t expect to get a full answer to through Google, like:

 > Based on the weather on Sep 14th 2022, how many people do you think went to the beach in San Francisco?

-Here it's probably better to just research the weather on that date using Google, not to enter the whole question.
-So let's introduce a `choose_query` method (remember to update the code below with your own API key):
+Here it’s probably better to just research the weather on that date using Google, not to enter the whole question.
+So let’s introduce a `choose_query` method (remember to update the code below with your own API key):

 {% code title="answer_by_search.py" overflow="wrap" %}
 ```python